Skip to Content

 The waterfalls are only accessible by hiking two hours each way through cloud forest, but with a variety of endemic fauna and flora, including the emblematic Andean Cock of the Rock, a startlingly red-hued bird endemic to South America, you’re sure to be enthralled the entire way.

-There are two route options, each of which start about an hour’s drive from Chachapoyas.
+There are three route options, each of which starts about an hour’s drive from Chachapoyas.

-- From Cocachimba, six kilometres from the falls:
+• From Cocachimba, six kilometers from the falls:

 The first, and more common, option is from the village of Cocachimba, which takes you to the bottom of the falls.
-Here a fee of S/10 ($3 USD) is charged to start the trail.
-On this path you will walk through cloud forest and arrive at the base of the falls, where the water has fallen so far that it hits the ground as a mist.
+Here a fee of S/15 ($4 USD) is charged to start the trail.
+On this path, you will walk through cloud forest with a handful of glimpses of the falls en route before you arrive at the base of the bottom waterfall, where the water has fallen so far that it hits the ground as a mist.

-In Cocachimba, there are two great accommodation options, depending on your budget:
+In Cocachimba, there are plenty of great accommodation options, depending on your budget.
+My favorites are:

-In a very different price bracket, Gocta Natura (double cabin with terrace and all meals S/890 ($270 USD)) is an absolute slice of paradise just below the village.
-All of its five boutique cabins have terraces from where you can see Gocta Falls and the owners, Rocio and Augusto run various conservation projects in the area that you can learn about and potentially visit, too.
+In a very different price bracket, Gocta Natura (double cabin with terrace and views of the falls $460 USD per night, minimum two-night stay) is an absolute slice of paradise just below the village.
+All of its five boutique cabins have terraces from where you can see Gocta Falls and the owner, Rocio used to various conservation projects in the area – and is a wonderful person to chat to.
+They can arrange delicious meals prepared using ingredients from their garden.

-- From San Pablo, five kilometres from the falls:
+• From San Pablo, five kilometers from the falls:

 The second option is from the village of San Pablo which takes you to the first level of the waterfall and passes some rock art.
-This trail is less common and usually quieter, but you don’t get the full experience of looking up at the true length of it.
+This trail is less common and usually quieter than the shorter hiker from Cocachimba, but you don’t get the full experience of looking up at the true length of it as you hike.

-There is a steep trail down to the bottom level, so you can return via the second route to Cocachimba, making the whole route about 17 kilometres.
+There is a steep trail down to the bottom level, so you can return via the second route to Cocachimba, making the whole route about 17 kilometers.

 There is the possibility of horse hire in Cocachimba for around S/40 ($12 USD).
 Bear in mind that the horses do not go all the way up and you will still need to walk about 40 minutes on your own.